alice-in-coderland/SPM-Preprocess/README.md

-# LogTiming
+# Preprocessing
-A python script for extracting timing information from presentation logfiles
+A python script for SPM preprocessing pipeline using nipype